jjuarez/rust-minimal-api/README.md

-# Rust/rocket PoC
+# Rust web PoC

-This is just the simplest API developed with [rocket](https://rocket.rs/)
+This is just the simplest API developed with [Actix](https://actix.rs/)